nemesis011/remove-bg-api/README.md

 # Remove background from image

-Simple serverless api leveraging the [removebg API]() to save the output to S3 and share a code
+Simple serverless api leveraging the [removebg API]() to save the output to S3 and share a pre-signed url.

-This template does not include any kind of persistence (database).
-For a more advanced examples check out the [examples repo](https://github.com/serverless/examples/) which includes Typescript, Mongo, DynamoDB and other examples.

 ## Usage

 ### Deployment

-This example is made to work with the Serverless Framework dashboard which includes advanced features like CI/CD, monitoring, metrics, etc.
+This example is made to work with the Serverless Framework

+SLS must be pre-installed.

+Equally `aws-cli` must be installe

 ```
 $ serverless login